-- 1. Align the POWER/Function Switch with PLAY. - Use [▶] and [◄] to select the panorama you want to play back.
+- 1. Slide the Function Switch to PLAY. - Use [+] and [-] to select the panorama you want to play back.

-- 3. Press SET to start panorama playback. - You can change the direction of a panorama that is playing back by pressing [▶] or [◄].
+- Press the shutter button to start panorama playback. - You can change the direction of a panorama that is playing back by pressing [+] or [-].

 - Pressing DISP changes to a small-image display.
-Press DISP again to return to the full-screen size. - Pressing SET during panorama play pauses playback.
-Press SET again to resume playback. - While panorama playback is paused, you can use [▶] (forward) and [◄] (reverse) to move frame-by-frame through the panorama. - 4.
+Press DISP again to return to the full-screen size. - Pressing the shutter button during panorama play pauses playback.
+Press the shutter button again to resume playback. - While panorama playback is paused, you can use [+] (forward) and [-] (reverse) to move frame-by-frame through the panorama. - 4.
 Press MENU to stop panorama playback.